segmentio/segment-docs/src/unify/data-graph/data-graph.md

 ## Step 3: Build your Data Graph

 The Data Graph is a semantic layer that represents a subset of relevant business data that marketers and business stakeholders can use for audience targeting and personalization in downstream tools.
 Use the configuration language spec and key features below to build your Data Graph:
-- Leverage the **Warehouse access** tab to view the warehouse tables you've granted Segment access to for the Data Graph
+- Use the **Warehouse access** tab to view the warehouse tables you've granted Segment access to for the Data Graph
-- Beging typing to autopopulate the configuration spec within the editor, as well as to autocomplete your warehouse schema
+- Begin typing to autopopulate the configuration spec within the editor, as well as to autocomplete your warehouse schema
-- Validate your Data Graph using preview
+- Validate your Data Graph using the **Preview** tab
-- In app error messages to debug Data Graph issues

 ### Data Graph structure
 - Define your entities.
 This corresponds to tables in your warehouse.
 - Define the profile.
 This maps to the Segment Profiles tables synced via Profiles Sync.
 - Define the relationship type.
-  - The Data Graph supports three relationship types: 1) profile:entity 2) 1:many, and 3) many:many
+  - The Data Graph supports three relationship types: 1) profile:entity 2) 1:many, and 3) many:many.
   - The Data Graph currently supports 6 layers of depth, including the profile.
 There are no limits on the breadth of your Data Graph.
   - Relationships are nested under the profile.